 Hey again, I'm Cameron Wiese (pronounced we-see).

 My life, like yours, is way more complicated than what can be summed up on a single page.
-So, instead of attempting to communicate everything, let me give you a glimpse into some highlights to get the conversation started.
+So, instead of attempting to communicate everything, let me give you a glimpse into some highlights to get a conversation started.

 At a high level: I identify with the high-performance lifestyle meaning I exercise daily, practice stoicism, and challenge myself to grow in ways that are often uncomfortable.
 As often as I can, I chase adrenaline and adventure through snowboarding, mountain biking, sailing, kiteboarding, and travel.

 As a kid, I obsessed over startups, computers, and space exploration.
 When I was 14, I sent myself to Riverside Military Academy where I quickly rose through the ranks, became a student leader, and instilled in myself lifelong values of discipline and hard work.
 I still make my bed every day.